Embracing life – Why I got into social media!

 The love of a parent must be stronger than anything, because seriously, I can’t logically understand how they could take it.

 Anyone empirically knowing the magic of the mountains knows that for every really dark moment, we have one hundred or maybe one thousand sublime ones.
-They might be painful, beautiful, filled with joy or simple exhaustion – but they still add up to a happiness beyond words, moments worth living for.
+They might be painful, beautiful, filled with joy or simple exhaustion – but they just add up to a happiness beyond words, moments worth living for.

 My plan with my blog was to show mum and dad all the magic and light in between the occasional darkness.
 Every time I write on my blog I remind myself that I’m writing for them.